REMOTE HUTS

 Routes

-The recently built Mataketake Hut on the Range bounding the TR of the Thomas could be incorporated in some kind of circuit that includes Thomas River Hut.
-On a recent trip a party dropped down from the Range on the true left of Wyllie Creek.
-Travel though the bush was reasonable with the odd deer trail to follow.
-It took around two hours to get from the bushline down to the River, and so would probably take three going up.
+Thomas River Hut can be accessed from Roaring Billy Hut over the Thomas Range, or from the recently built Hut on the Mataketake Range.
+A recent party dropped down from the latter on the true left of Wyllie Creek.
+Travel through the bush was reasonable with the odd deer trail to follow.
+It took around two hours to get from the bushline down to the river, and so would probably take three going up.
 This line ends at a fairly wide and shallow spot where the Thomas can be forded.
+Geoff has gone up the ridge on the TR of Wyllie and reckons the bush is a bit better travel on that side.

-Repairs still needed
+Repairs still needed.

 Provisions on Site